nadeesha/structlm/README.md

 - Doesn't reference external variables
 - Is readable when converted to string

-#### **Q: My LLM keeps returning invalid JSON.
-What should I do?**
-A: Try these approaches:
-1. Simplify your schema
-2. Add explicit instructions: "Return valid JSON only"
-3. Use a more capable model
-4. Add example valid responses to your prompt
-5. Implement retry logic with error feedback

 #### **Q: Can I see what the validation hints look like?**
 A: Yes!
 Use `.stringify()` to see exactly what gets sent to the LLM:
 ```typescript